Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Discussion

 The analysis has some limitations.
 Methodologically, a more exhaustive approach for benchmarking students profiles would be helpful, producing a more robust contrasting of students' profiles, based on incremental steps (e.g., deciles) of the SHAP values index $\big[\Phi^{\text{min}}_{i}$, $\Phi^{\text{q10}}_{i}$,...,$\Phi^{\text{q90}}_{i}$, $\Phi^{\text{max}}_{i}\big]$.
 Rather than focusing on two students for each sample, a continuum of profiles along students' distribution of SHAP values would allow a better comparison on shift of covariates underpinned by future scaffolding interventions.
-Also, the use of SHAP values has found some methodological critics (\citealp{kumar20}), though this critic is an overall problem for model explanation methods (\citealp{chen23}).
-A future direction of research is to address intersectionality (combinations of student$/$family covariates with school covariates) which is a driving concept behind how inequality appears and persist in resource-constrained education systems (\citealp{codiroli19}).
-I succinctly address this in Appendix E (Figure \ref{figureE1}) with SHAP values interactions, though further work in this direction is needed so that interventions are designed using joint markers of personal and contextual disadvantages from students and schools.
+A future direction of research is to address intersectionality (combinations of student$/$family covariates with school covariates) which is a driving concept behind how inequality appears and persist in resource-constrained education systems (\citealp{codiroli19,delprato24}).
+We succinctly address this with SHAP values interactions, though further work in this direction is indispensable so that interventions are designed using joint markers of personal and contextual disadvantages from students and schools.